syed-danial/FYP-F22-124-D-ARTT/README.md

 4. Download the XRCore kit in Unity
 5. Change the project configuration to build for Mobile devices

 To run the game on your mobile, enable developer options and allow USB Debugging.
-Then connect the mobile yo your PC.
+Then connect the mobile to your PC.
 Select your mobile on the Unity build dialogue box and click on build!